-The Trust operates from the Tameside General Hospital site, which is situated in Ashton–under-Lyne.
-The hospital services a population of approximately 250,000 residing in the surrounding area of Tameside in Greater Manchester, and the town of Glossop in Derbyshire.
+The Trust operates from the Tameside General Hospital site and a number of community locations across Tameside and Glossop.
+The organisation serves a population of approximately 250,000 residing in the surrounding area of Tameside in Greater Manchester, and the town of Glossop in Derbyshire.

-Foundation Trusts are still part of the NHS and subject to rigorous inspections, but patients, staff and local residents have a greater say.
+Foundation Trusts are still part of the NHS and subject to rigorous inspections, but patients, staff and local residents also have a say.

 If you are interested in the future of your hospital and how it is run, visit the Foundation Trust Members' Area

 Our vision is to improve health outcomes for our population and influence the wider determinants of health, through collaboration with the people of Tameside and Glossop and our health and care partners.

 In 2017 we set out our ambition and plan for the organisation over the next five years, which will take us up to and including 2022.
 These plans focus on how we embed the vision of a truly integrated care organisation across Tameside and Glossop.
 It means doing things differently than we have done before and looking at patients as individuals and not illnesses.

 You can take a look at our 2017-2022 Strategic Plan Summary Document by clicking here

 Tameside Hospital has been around in one form or another since its establishment around the old Darnton Building in 1861 by founders Samuel Oldham and Henry Darnton.